alvaromongon/Repository.Pattern.Azure.Storage.Table/README.md

 The next versions of azure storage client libraries include the table support under cosmosDb and does not currently support net standard.

 # Getting Started
 Just get it and build it.
-I was using VS 2017 Enterprise.
+I was using VS 2019

 The idea is to have a separate IRepository for each domain object.
 The domain object will know nothing about the storage layer and the effort to build the storage layer is minimum.